tsuku-dev/tsuku/docs/DESIGN-deterministic-execution.md

 - More complex version parsing logic
 - Users must understand the version constraint taxonomy

+By choosing to replace Execute (4B), we accept:
+- All callers must provide plans (no direct recipe execution)
+- Larger initial refactoring effort

 By choosing hard failure on checksum mismatch (5C), we accept:
 - Blocked installations when upstream changes
 - Users must explicitly opt-in to accepting changes via `--refresh`

-These trade-offs favor security and determinism over convenience, which aligns with the project's philosophy.
+These trade-offs favor simplicity, security, and determinism, which aligns with the project's philosophy.

 ## Solution Architecture